rowanjb/rowanjb.github.io/_portfolio/portfolio-1.md

 ---
 title: "Master's research proposal"
-excerpt: "Proposal for my master's research"
+excerpt: "My best guess circa early 2023 on the direction of my MSc research."
 collection: portfolio
 ---

+*My best guess circa March 2023 on the focus of my MSc.
+My research ended up veering in a slightly unforeseen direction, but the proposal lives on here as a de facto writing sample.*

-# Mixing processes and Labrador Sea Water: simulations at resolutions consistent with coupled climate models
+## Mixing processes and Labrador Sea Water: simulations at resolutions consistent with coupled climate models

 Master's thesis proposal

 Rowan Brown

 Supervisor: Paul Myers

 Earth and Atmospheric Sciences

 March 9, 2023

-## Introduction
+### Introduction

 It is estimated that human activity has caused an increase of at least 1.0 °C in mean air temperature compared to pre-industrial levels, and that the current rate of emissions will lead to an additional increase of 3.7 °C by the end of the current century (Pörtner et al., 2019).
 The potential effects of this warming process on the hydrosphere are diverse, and include changes in ocean circulation, temperature, oxygen content, and acidity, which in turn pose risks such as increased flooding due to sea level rise, decreased biodiversity, and threats to food and water security.